Loveeeeeee Song

 "Loveeeeeee Song" is a song by Barbadian recording artist Rihanna recorded for her seventh studio album Unapologetic (2012).
 The song features vocals by American rapper Future who also co-wrote, and music produced by Luney Tunez, Emmanuel Zaragoza (previously known as Mex Manny) and Future.
 Additional writing was done by Denisia "Blu June" Andrews and Rihanna herself.

-"Loveeeeeee Song" is a sci-fi slow R&B song, that features lyrics the revolve around themes of love and affection that hear Rihanna singing in an accent.

-"Loveeeeeee Song" received general acclaim, some of whom complimented Rihanna's vocals and called it a "stand-out track, while others called the song a "touching duet".
+"Loveeeeeee Song" received favorable reviews from music journalists, some of whom complimented Rihanna's vocals and called it a "stand-out track, while others called the song a "touching duet".
 It has since then peaked at number 55 on the US Billboard Hot 100 and charted on the R&B Chart at number 17 in the United Kingdom.
 The song is also included on the setlist of her Diamonds World Tour (2013).

 Background

 Rihanna began "working on the new sound" for her seventh studio album in March 2012, even though she had not yet begun recording.
 On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the upcoming week while her seventh studio album was scheduled to be released in November 2012.
 However, the tweet was shortly deleted and replaced with another clarifying that "more information will be made available tomorrow, Thursday, September 13".
 Right after her performance at the iHeartRadio music festival in September 2012, Rihanna revealed that her single "Diamonds" would be released the same month.
 Via her official Twitter account, Rihanna posted a series of "teasing" tweets announcing her seventh studio album.
 On October 11, 2012, in one of her tweets she revealed that the title of her new album is Unapologetic.